 “New Age” Religion

 What is the definition of “New Age” religion?
 There is a great deal of talk about this subject, but most of it is vague and woolly as regards detail.
-That, to some extent is probably intended by the protagonists, as most people who subscribe to the theory, will have their own pet definition and loyalty; and the protagonists will herd them all together, for purpose of control and influence!
+That, to some extent is probably intended by the protagonists, as most people who subscribe to the theory, will have their own pet definition and loyalty; and the protagonists will herd them all together, for control and influence and purpose!

 The above statement of Faith, may well be off putting to many readers, but, if the Holy Spirit is drawing a person to seek, look, study, and know; this statement will not be used to excuse and withdraw!
 Some will say, with some truth, that nobody is qualified to make pronouncements for God.
 That is so; however, as in Old Testament (OT) times; all True Christ-Ones can be used for the purpose of Almighty God, at various times in their lifetime; if they are willing!